Elaine M. Chiu

 J.D., Columbia University School of Law,

-Professor Chiu's scholarship has focused on some of the most difficult issues in contemporary criminal justice.
-Her past articles have examined domestic violence laws, the intersection of cultural beliefs and criminal liability and the continuing struggle to deal with drug addiction in the war on drugs.
-She is currently finishing articles on child brides in the United States and infantile male circumcision as well as the paper described above on domestic violence databases and social media.
+Professor Chiu is a respected scholar who has written about some of the most difficult issues in contemporary criminal justice.
+Her articles have examined domestic violence laws, the intersection of cultural beliefs and criminal liability, and the continuing struggle to deal with drug addiction in the war on drugs.
+She is currently working on articles about child brides in the United States, infantile male circumcision and a proposal to bring greater access to information about restraining orders and histories of abuse and violence based on the existing access we have to credit reports and credit histories.

-Professor Chiu is the chairperson of the Planning Committee of the Northeast People of Color Legal Scholarship Conference.
+Until her appointment to the Center, Professor Chiu was the chairperson of the Planning Committee of the Northeast People of Color Legal Scholarship Conference.
 This is an annual event that gathers legal academics of color from across the country to discuss issues and topics of importance to communities of color.
-The 2013 NEPOC was hosted by the University of Puerto Rico School of Law in December.
+It is also a critical source of support for law professors of color in many aspects of their careers.
+She led this event from 2007 to 2013.

 Prior to coming to St. John's, Professor Chiu was a Research Fellow at Columbia University School of Law from 2000-2001 and a Climenko-Thayer Teaching Fellow at Harvard Law School from 1999-2000.
 From 1994 to 1998, she was an Assistant District Attorney in Manhattan in the Trial Division where she specialized in both domestic violence and welfare fraud cases.
 Professor Chiu also taught as an Adjunct Professor at Yeshiva University's Cardozo Law School as part of their legal writing and research faculty from 1998-1999.